Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 Maybe you already have a clear direction like Kyle, who pursued chemical engineering after internships and AP coursework.
 Or you’re like William, who explored computer science, electrical, and computer engineering before finding his focus.
 Or Elizabeth, who began in biology and discovered biomedical engineering once she experienced it firsthand.
 Each story is a reminder that there isn’t one “correct” path—only the one that fits you.

 Although I didn’t pursue a traditional engineering career, the way I learned to approach complexity—by breaking big problems into smaller, solvable parts—still defines how I work.
-That same structured, problem-solving mindset underpins how we help students transform the college search from overwhelming to achievable.
+That same structured, problem-solving mindset underpins how we help students transform the college search from overwhelming to achievable and shapes the way we connect with students.
+Learn more in our article Expert College Counseling for Your STEM Student — From Two Engineers Who Speak Geek.

 Drawing on my experience as an engineer, former CS professor, and Dean of Engineering, I founded Lantern College Counseling to help students find not just the right college—but the environment where they will truly thrive.
 For a look at how our collaborative team supports students throughout the search process, see Partnering with High School Students on the College Search: How Our College Counseling Team Helps Students Find the Best-Fit College.